Strategic Plan 2021-2025

 West Darling Arts has demonstrated great strength and efficiency in its operation.
 With a limited staff of an executive director, and part-time communications and project officers, WDA has increased its funding through successful grant applications and achieved demonstrable project outcomes.
 There is now considerable enthusiasm to fund an Aboriginal arts officer, with the potential to partner with other organisations such as LGAs in the region to co-fund the position.

-Vice President: Jess Picken
+Board President: Jess Picken

 Treasurer: Annette Herd